Carmen Castillo García

 Carmen Castillo García (born May 4, 1932) is a Spanish Professor Emeritus of Classical Philology at the University of Navarra in Pamplona.
 She is the second woman to obtain a Latin Philology Chair in Spain.
 She is an expert on the Roman province of Baetica in southern Iberia.

 Life

 García was born in Granada.
 Garcia began her studies at the University of Granada.
-Because she wanted to study Classical Philology she went on to study at the University of Madrid, where she obtained a bachelor degree.
+Because she wanted to study Classical Philology she went on to study at the University of Madrid, where she obtained a bachelor's degree.